mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

 # The right way of accessing Azure services from inside your Azure Kubernetes Cluster

 Often applications running on Azure need to access other Azure resources, like storage accounts, CosmosDB or, KeyVault instances.
-When it seems like an easy task using [managed identites](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview), it gets a little bit more complicated in the context of the AKS cluster.
+When it seems like an easy task using [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview), it gets a little bit more complicated in the context of the AKS cluster.
 Nodes are shared across different pods, and we need to keep fine-grained access policies at the pod level rather than the node level.

 If you are coming from AWS space, you might be aware of projects like [Zalando's IAM controller for K8S](https://github.com/zalando-incubator/kube-aws-iam-controller) or [kiam](https://github.com/uswitch/kiam).
 Azure has [AAD Pod Identity](https://github.com/Azure/aad-pod-identity/) which, you can consider equivalent to the projects mentioned above.

 In this article, I walk you through the process of setting up  Azure Access Directory Pod Identities inside your cluster.
-The article is split into 4 parts
+The article is split into four parts

  - The problem we want to solve
  - Concepts behind AAD Pod Identity